PickYourOwn.org

 • Want to grow your own blueberries?
 Here's an article about how to: Growing Blueberries in the Home Garden, HYG-1422-98

 • Weights and measures: 1 cup of blueberries normally weighs about 143 grams, which about 1/3 of a pound, so 1 pound of blueberries is almost 3 cup's worth.
 Of course, this can vary considerably based on the variety, weather conditions and degree of ripeness.
-Typically, many recipes call for 3 to 4 pounds of blueberries for a 9 inch pie.
+Typically, many recipes call for 3 to 4 cups of blueberries for a 9 inch pie.

 • Nutrition and miscellaneous facts: 1 cup (143 grams) of blueberries is 84 calories (technically, kcal).
 Blueberries contain no cholesterol or fat and are also low in calories.
 Blueberries are high in dietary fiber, Vitamin A and niacin.
 They contain iron and other trace minerals and are a fair source of Vitamin C. Blueberries have a diverse range of micronutrients, with notably high levels (relative to respective Dietary Reference Intakes) of the essential dietary mineral manganese, vitamin B6, vitamin C, vitamin K and dietary fiber (table below).
 One serving provides a relatively low glycemic load score of 4 out of 100 per day.